yardsale8/stat489_book/_sources/FunctionalListProcessing/CommonPatternsForProcessingSequencesWithDictionaries.rst

 ==========================================================

 In this section, we will illustrate a number of common patterns for processing lists using dictionaries.
-These patterns include counting frequencies and counting frequencies by some key function.
-In each case, we will start by looking at the imperative solution, then move on to the recursive solution and finally use a pre-existing function from ``toolz``.
+These patterns include counting frequencies, counting frequencies by some key function and grouping data by some key or key function.
+In each case, we will start by looking at the imperative solution, then move on to building a high-level abstraction and finally use a pre-existing function from ``toolz``.

 Maps and filters for dictionaries
 ---------------------------------

 The ``toolz`` module contains maps and filters for dictionary keys, values, and items.
-In the same way the we can chain map, filter and reduce together to solve most list processing problems, ``keymap``, ``keyfilter``, ``valmap``, ``valfilter``, ``itemfilter`` and ``itemmap`` can be useful when processing dictionaries.
+In the same way that we can chain map, filter and reduce together to solve most list processing problems; ``keymap``, ``keyfilter``, ``valmap``, ``valfilter``, ``itemfilter`` and ``itemmap`` can be useful when processing dictionaries.
+We will illustrate with by redoing two exercises from an earlier homework.

 Example 1 - average quiz scores
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~